jmetzger/training-workshop-mariadb-docker/index-and-functions.md

 # Index and functions

-## No index can be used on an index:
+## No function can be used on an index:

 ```
 explain select * from actor where upper(last_name) like 'A%';